seemalch/Seemal_Innovaxel_Zia/README.md

 # URL Shortener Service

-A full-stack URL shortening service with analytics, built with Node.js, Express, MongoDB, and React.
+A full-stack URL shortening service with analytics built with Node.js, Express, MongoDB and React.

 # 1) Features:
 Shorten URLs with custom aliases